 The list of what to do in Los Angeles is huge: from visiting one of the many film studios to taking a ‘map of the stars’ tour through Beverly Hills and Hollywood or lounging at one of the many beaches along the Pacific Ocean.
 These are just a few of the local highlights.

 Downtown Los Angeles has a great art district, the famous Grand Central Market food court, Walt Disney Concert Hall, and the majority of the theaters.
 Hollywood is where you’ll find Grauman’s Chinese Theatre, the Hollywood sign, Hollywood Blvd, and many of the nightclubs.
-A lot of beautiful homes, the LA Zoo, Griffith Observatory, and Griffith Park can be found in Los Feliz.
+The LA Zoo, Griffith Observatory, Griffith Park, and many beautiful homes can be found in Los Feliz.
 Silverlake is a quirky neighborhood known as more of an artist’s enclave with more obscure nightclubs and bars.

 South of Hollywood, you’ll find additional neighborhoods that include Larchmont Village, Wilshire District, and the Fairfax District.
-In these areas, you’ll find the Original Farmers Market, The Grove shopping center, and many streets filled with shops and restaurants, including Beverly Blvd, Fairfax Blvd, 3rd Street, and Melrose Blvd.
+In these areas, you’ll find the Original Farmers Market, The Grove shopping center, and many streets packed with shops and restaurants, including Beverly Blvd, Fairfax Blvd, 3rd Street, and Melrose Blvd.

 West of Downtown and Hollywood you’ll find the up-scale residential areas of West Hollywood, Beverly Hills, Westwood, and the beaches in Venice, Santa Monica, and Malibu.